leros-dev/leros/README.md

  * Maybe decoding and sign extension into fetch
  * Play around with the pipeline registers when (1) more complete ALU and (2) longer programs (= block RAM)
  * Several different pipeline organizations might be interesting

+### Fmax

+We target a very high fmax in an FPGA to compensate for the more instructions execute.

+Inital measurement on DE2-115 with almost no function and debug output (e.g., accu) in registers: 184 MHz.
+Could be better.